 Wildfire Rips Along South Korea's Eastern Coast, Prompting National Emergency

-South Korea is using its military to gain control of a large forest fire that spread quickly after igniting in Gangwon Province, along the country's east coast.
+South Korea is using its military to contain a large forest fire that spread quickly after igniting in Gangwon Province, along the country's east coast.
 Strong winds moved the blaze from city to city, prompting President Moon Jae-in to declare a national emergency.

 It's being called the worst wildfire to hit South Korea in years, forcing thousands to evacuate and ravaging rural towns.
 Fire officials are reporting two deaths, according to the Associated Press.

-The main fire is now nearly under control, said Moon, who visited the area Friday.
-Taking note of the hundreds of homes and buildings that have reportedly been destroyed, Moon urged government officials to "take extra care of displaced victims who – after having lost their homes in an instant – may now find time to catch their breath."
+The main fire is now nearly under control according to Moon, who visited the area Friday.
+Taking note of the hundreds of homes and buildings that have reportedly been destroyed, Moon urged government officials to "take extra care of displaced victims who — after having lost their homes in an instant — may now find time to catch their breath."

 The fire started early Thursday night in Goseong, a mountainous county just below the border with North Korea.